Hotell/rea-di/README.md

 @Injectable()
-// (2) WithState<T> is a generic base class which provides `protected setState()` method and forces you to implement state within your service export class UserService extends WithState<State> {
+// (2) WithState<T> is a generic base class which provides `protected setState()` method and forces you to implement state within your service export class UserService extends Stateful<State> {
   // constructor Injection
   constructor(private httpClient: HttpClient, private logger: Logger) {
     // (3) we need to call super() as we are extending BaseClass